 Part 2 - Going Deeper

-After demand for more, this session was specifically created for those attendees who wanted to go deeper into the topic and develop further as an ally.
+We also provide a follow on session specifically created for those who want to go deeper into the topic and develop further as an ally.

-We caught up with our Part 1 attendees to talk over progress with individual pledges and discussed any personal challenges or experiences since the previous session.
-The event introduced additional concepts and unpicked issues in today’s society such as unconscious bias.
-The session inspired discussion between attendees and our panel which encouraged communication and learning between participants in a smaller group setting.
-Participants were able to speak up about previous mistakes made and gain answers to questions they haven’t known who, or where to ask previously.
+Part 2 is an opportunity to discuss progress with individual pledges and any personal challenges or experiences since participating in part 1.
+The event introduces additional concepts and unpicks issues in today’s society such as unconscious bias and othering.
+The session inspires discussion between attendees and our panel which encourages communication and learning between participants.
+There is a chance to share and discuss mistakes previously made and to gain answers to questions they haven’t known who, or where to ask previously.

-Part two also featured a surprise spoken word poetry performance from a powerful female voice resonating her views around allyship and the current situation in the US and UK relating to Black Lives Matter.
+The event also features a surprise spoken word poetry performance from a powerful female voice resonating her views around allyship and the current situation in the UK and US relating to Black Lives Matter.